With Van Gaal, Dutch are dangerous again

 If optimistic Dutch, four years ago, thought that coach Bert van Marwijk had at least built some solid foundations for the future, the plan was in tatters two year later when at Euro 2012, the Netherlands were eliminated after the group without a single point.

-Friday’s massacre of the Spanish was a performance that was unrecognizable from the dysfunctional disappointments mustered in Ukraine in defeats by Denmark, Germany and Portugal.
+Friday’s massacre of the Spanish was a performance that was unrecognisable from the dysfunctional disappointments mustered in Ukraine in defeats by Denmark, Germany and Portugal.

 Coach Louis van Gaal, determined to make up for his failure to even qualify the Netherlands for the 2002 World Cup, has taken full opportunity of his second chance.